Deficiencies (last 4 years)

 Findings

-The facility failed to promptly notify the ordering physician of abnormal laboratory results for one resident, resulting in a 9-day delay before antibiotic treatment was initiated.
+The facility failed to promptly notify the ordering physician of laboratory results for one resident, causing a delay in antibiotic treatment.
 Additionally, the facility did not implement proper infection prevention and control practices, specifically failing to perform hand hygiene when delivering lunch trays between multiple resident rooms.

 Deficiencies (2)